One of the most beautiful flowers, either fresh or dried is Hydrangea. Hydrangea is loved for its bright, colour changing blooms.

-Most hydrangeas are quite easy to grow.
+Most hydrangea is easy to grow.
 They are best suited to a spot in the garden that gets morning sun but enjoys some partial shade in the afternoon.
-Hydrangeas don’t like very hot conditions so ensuring they get some shade throughout the day is essential.
-Hydrangeas thrive in a rich, moist soil that can drain easily.
+Hydrangea doesn't like very hot conditions so ensuring they get some shade throughout the day is essential.
+Hydrangea thrives in a rich, moist soil that can drain easily.

-We recommend planting hydrangeas in Spring when the cold winter mornings have passed.
-Ensure you water your hydrangeas thoroughly after planting.
+We recommend planting hydrangea in Spring when the cold winter mornings have passed.
+Ensure you water your hydrangeas regularly after planting.

-Hydrangeas should be cut for drying and arrangements when they are mature.
+Hydrangeas should be cut for drying and for flower arrangements when they are mature.

 Things you’ll need: